moby/moby/docs/sources/use/ambassador_pattern_linking.rst

 	(consumer) --> (redis-ambassador) ---network---> (redis-ambassador) --> (redis)

-When you need to rewire your consumer to talk to a different resdis server, you can just restart the ``redis-ambassador`` container that the consumer is connected to.
+When you need to rewire your consumer to talk to a different redis server, you can just restart the ``redis-ambassador`` container that the consumer is connected to.

 This pattern also allows you to transparently move the redis server to a different